Best Restaurant-Quality Creamy Tiramisu

 Gently fold the whipped cream into the mascarpone cheese/egg mixture.

-Cut the ladyfingers lengthwise and lay them onto the bottom of a container/tray.
+Lay the ladyfingers onto the bottom of a container/tray.
 Brush some espresso onto the ladyfingers.

-Pour in half of the cheesy cream mixture from Step 5.
-Sprinkle cocoa powder evenly.
+Pour in half of the mascarpone cream mixture from Step 5.
+Sprinkle cocoa powder evenly (I use a sieve).

 Repeat the previous two steps, so you get two layers.

 Refrigerate overnight to let the cream set.
-If you’re impatient, 4 hours is enough, though the mixture may still be a tad runny.
+If you’re impatient, 4 hours is just about enough, though the mixture may still be a tad runny.